 The College requires a personal interview with each applicant prior to acceptance into any program, both to meet the prospective applicant and to evaluate his or her qualifications and aptitude.
-The applicant will meet with any or all of the following for personal interviews: the Program Director, the Finance Director, and the Administrator, or their designees.
-Applicants will be sent written acceptance letters after successfully passing the Entrance Examination and Interview.
+The applicant will meet with the following for personal interviews: the Program Director, the Finance Director, and the Administrator, or their designees.
+Applicants will be sent written acceptance letters after successfully passing the Entrance Examination Series and Interview.